How to Install and Setup BlissOS on PC (UEFI)

 3. After formatting, you’ll be back at the partition selection page.
 This time, we have to select “A“, the large partition, which for us is “sda6“.

-4. If asked the filesystem to format with, select “ext4” as it is the most robust and compatible.
-You’ll be given a few warnings and could be asked to name the partition.
+4. If asked for the filesystem to format with, select “ext4” as it is the most robust and compatible.
+You’ll be given a few warnings and might be asked to name the partition.

 6. If the installer asks you about the bootloader you wish to use, choose “Grub2 EFI Bootloader” and wait until it writes some data to “B“.